bfanger/svelte-preprocess-react/docs/hooks.md

 # hooks

 Using React hooks inside Svelte components.
-Because React doesn't have an synchronous render anymore (by-design), the initial value of the store will be `undefined`.
+Because React doesn't have a synchronous render (by-design), the initial value of the store will be `undefined`.

 The `hooks()` function uses Svelte lifecycle functions, so you can only call the function during component initialization.